neondatabase/website/content/docs/guides/liquibase-workflow.md

 ---
 title: Liquibase developer workflow with Neon
-subtitle: Implement a developer workflow for schema changes with Liquibase and Neon branching
+subtitle: Implement a developer workflow with Liquibase and Neon branching
 enableTableOfContents: true
 ---